 - The trailer load is evenly distributed such that the trailer tongue weight is approximately 10% of the total trailer weight, without exceeding the maximum tongue weights provided in Carrying Capacity.

 - If the trailer is equipped with a separate braking system, check that the brakes work and are properly adjusted.
 To provide safe stopping ability, you must balance the trailer brakes with the vehicle brakes.

 Trailer Mode must always be active when towing a trailer.
 When you connect a trailer's electrical connection, Model X automatically engages Trailer Mode.
 When you disconnect the trailer's electrical connection, Trailer Mode disengages.
 To engage or exit Trailer Mode manually, touchon the touchscreen.
 One of the following indicators display on the instrument panel:

-Some Autopilot features (Autosteer, Summon, Lane Assist, etc.), as well as rear parking sensor functionality, may not be available when Trailer Mode is enabled.
+Some Autopilot features, as well as rear parking sensor functionality, may not be available when Trailer Mode is enabled.
 In addition, some features may operate differently.
 For example:

 - Traffic-Aware Cruise Control increases the following distance from the car in front of you.

-- The air suspension system will not make speed-based adjustments from STANDARD to LOW.
+- The air suspension system will not make speed-based adjustments from Medium to Low.

 - The air suspension system does not automatically raise ride height based on saved locations.

 - Side collision warnings are active but automatic steering interventions are disabled.